jayrfs/kidneybot/README.md

 KidneyBot is a modular Telegram userbot running on Python 3 with an SQLAlchemy database.

-Based on [Paperplane](https://github.com/RaphielGang/Telegram-UserBot) and [ProjectBish](https://github.com/adekmaulana/ProjectBish) userbot.
+Forked from [Kensurbot](https://github.com/KenHV/KensurBot) which is based on [Paperplane](https://github.com/RaphielGang/Telegram-UserBot) and [ProjectBish](https://github.com/adekmaulana/ProjectBish) userbot.
 I made this fork to cherry-pick some modules I needed.
 Eventually I started messing with the code and here we are.

 ## Setting up